The Public Presentations Program is frequently referred to as

 - All members participating in the program will receive a certificate.

-- Teens who do a public presentation have priority over non-presenters when being asked to go to the State Fair to help the judges and to spend five days with teens from all over New York State.
+- Teens who do a public presentation have priority over non-presenters when being asked to go to the State Fair to help the judges and to spend five days with 4-H educators and teens from all over New York State.
 This is a very rewarding and fun experience, just ask those who have attended.

 HOW TO PUT YOUR PUBLIC PRESENTATION TOGETHER (Planning Sheets Below)